Red lantern Caribbean Red Habanero peppers with one sliced pod

 Long before it showed up in hot sauce bottles, the Caribbean Red Habanero was doing real work in Caribbean kitchens - adding fire to jerk marinades, pepper sauces, and stewed meats across the islands.
 This is a C. chinense variety with all the hallmarks of the species: thick fruity aroma, delayed but punishing heat, and that distinctive lantern shape.

 At 300,000–475,000 SHU, it sits well above most kitchen peppers.
-For context, a Scotch Bonnet tops out around 350,000 SHU on a good day — the Caribbean Red can blow past that.
-Its extra-hot SHU bracket puts it in genuinely serious territory.
+For context, a Scotch Bonnet tops out around 350,000 SHU on a good day - the Caribbean Red can blow past that.
+Its the extra-hot heat tier puts it in genuinely serious territory.

 The flavor profile is what keeps people coming back.
 There's real tropical fruit underneath the fire - mango, papaya, citrus - that you can actually taste if you use it in cooked sauces rather than raw applications.
 The heat is front-loaded, building quickly across the palate and lingering longer than most habanero relatives.